techbuilddotgg/company-hub/README.md

 - **Agile Task Board**: Tasks can be managed on an agile task board, providing a flexible and collaborative environment for teams to track and prioritize their work.

-- **Time Tracking**: Each task includes time tracking functionality, allowing users to monitor and analyze the time taken for task completion, facilitating performance evaluation and resource management.

-- **Internal Knowledge Base and Issue Tracking**: The application incorporates an internal knowledge base and issue tracking system.
+- **Internal Knowledge Base**: The application incorporates an internal knowledge base.
 It enables users to publish and search for internal problems and knowledge, fostering knowledge sharing and efficient problem resolution.

 - **AI-Powered Problem KnowledgeBaseSearch**: Leveraging artificial intelligence (ChatGPT), the application offers intelligent problem search capabilities tailored to the company's knowledge base.
 This feature enables employees to swiftly find solutions to recurring issues and exchange insights and opinions.

-Calendar Integration: The application includes a calendar function to plan and manage project timelines, events, meetings, and deadlines.
-The centralized calendar serves as a hub for tracking key project milestones and important organizational events.
+- **Calendar Integration**: The application includes a calendar function to plan and manage project timelines, events, meetings, and deadlines.

-## Customization and Branding
-The application is highly customizable, allowing each company to tailor it to their specific needs and branding requirements.
-Customization options include the ability to personalize the application's name, logo, colors, and other visual elements.

-## Benefits
-By leveraging the comprehensive features provided by this application, companies can enhance task management, streamline project coordination, and foster effective communication among team members.
-The result is improved productivity, accelerated progress, and ultimately, better business outcomes.

 ## Technologies